wildham0/FFMQRApWorld/apworld_setup.md

 1. During the installation of Archipelago, you will have been asked to install the SNI Client.
 If you did not do this, or you are on an older version, you may run the installer again to install the SNI Client.
-2. After installing Archipelago, find the folder it was installed into (which by default is "C:\ProgramData\Archipelago";
+2. After installing Archipelago, find the folder it was installed into (which by default is `C:\ProgramData\Archipelago`;
-   this will be called the "Root Folder" from here on), then enter the "lib" folder, then the "worlds" folder, and move the .apworld file there.
+   the root folder from here on), then enter the `lib` folder, then the `worlds` folder, and move the .apworld file there.
 3. If you are using an emulator, you should assign your Lua capable emulator as your default program for launching ROM files.
     1. Extract your emulator's folder to your Desktop, or somewhere you will remember.